tc39/test262/CONTRIBUTING.md

 #### description
 **description**: [string]

-This one of two required frontmatter tags.
+This is one of two required frontmatter tags.
 It should be a short, one-line description of the purpose of this testcase.
 This is the string displayed by the browser runnner.